eXist-FraGGer/eXist-FraGGer/README.md

 # 👨‍💻 Ivan Sarokin

-I am a full stack developer with experience
+I am a full stack developer with deep experience at all stages of application development.

 ## 🧰 Languages and Tools